 Int: Unlike many novelists, you don’t seem to mind talking about influences.

 TLC: Maybe because influence is a subject of the novel.
 LeClair says he likes the idea of the author as “influencer” rather than as creator.
 As I’ve said, Passing Again was, to some extent, assembled rather than created out of what LeClair calls “thin air.”
 Most novels called realistic are assemblages of conventions and stereotypes and probable actions, but most novelists like to pretend their works are original creations from the smithies of their souls.
 A more honest approach is to admit the influences and try to influence readers without employing the hidden conventions of realism or the memoir.
-Influence readers’ understanding of influence, including how a novelist’s invention might influence the novelist’s mind and life.
+Influence readers’s understanding of influence, including how a novelist’s invention might influence the novelist’s mind and life.
 We know how art imitates life.
 I wanted to look into how life imitates art and, more significantly I believe, how life may imitate or duplicate fictive-seeming life, replay it.
 Sports fans will be familiar with “instant replay.”
 I was going for “distant replay.”

 Int: The form of Passing Again is like a scrapbook.
 Is that an imitation of life?

 TLC: It’s a scrapbook with a lot of empty pages.
 Maybe Passing Again is more a reflection of what all novels actually are than an imitation of life.
 Writers try to minimize awareness of what is left out of their fictions.
 Passing Again minds the gaps.
 Early on, you get two sections of thick discourse about the youth of Keever and LeClair, the kind of discourse you would get in a traditional memoir.
 There is nothing like those two sections until very near the end of the book.
 That discourse has been left out, so readers will have to adjust their expectations to the gaps: see again, think again, maybe read again.
 They may have to do it all over again when they get to the probably surprising endings.